ESOF-423/FireBindex/docs/UserDocumentation.md

 ### How to Check-In to Events

 - Open a new web browser and navigate to [Bindex.tk](Bindex.tk)
-- You should see a list of events happening at the Belgrade Senior Center
+- You should see a list of events happening at the Belgrade Senior Center in the default tab "Member Check-in"
 - Choose the event you would like to sign in to and click the **Sign in to Event** button
-- You should now see two fields where you can enter your first and last name
+- You should now see two fields where you can enter your first and last name, and the entire list of members below
+- Either:
   - Enter your first and last name (this is not case sensitive) and click the **Check In** button
+  - Find your name by scrolling down through the list and click the **button** next to your name
 ### How to Change Your Information

 To change any information, please ask for an administrator.
 In order to best preserve your existing data and ensure the quality of your new data, only those who have training with the tool can edit your information.